ddiLab/SageEdu/enviSensor/readme.md

 * A jupyter notebook containing code that calculates the normal state of the enviornment, then alerts you if there are abnormal changes in the enviornment

+<h2>burnInPlots.ipynb</h2>
+* A jupyter notebook containing plots of the datasets collected from various burn-in tests

+<h2>dataPlots.ipynb</h2>
+* A jupyter notebook containing plots of various datasets collected from the sensor

 <h2>collectData.py</h2>

 * A python script that takes readings of humidity, air pressure, temperature, and gas resistance every minute for given amount of minutes and saves it to a csv file